Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Output files**

-**Fasta files of target genome**: This files are stored in ``$ANNOgesic_folder/output/target/fasta``.
+**Fasta files of updated genome**: This files are stored in ``$ANNOgesic_folder/output/updated_reference/fasta``.

 .. _annotation_transfer:

 annotation_transfer
 -------------------

-``annotation transfer`` is the subcommand for transferring the annotation from "reference strain" to "target strain".
+``annotation transfer`` is the subcommand for transferring the annotation from closed strain to the real query strain.
 To achieve this, `RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ is integrated in ANNOgesic.
-The higher similarity between "reference strain" and "target strain" are, the more precise the performance is.
+The higher similarity between closed strain and query strain are, the more precise the performance is.
 Before running ``annotation transfer``, please run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for executing RATT.
 If you use Dockerfile to execute ANNOgesic, the path modification can be skipped.